Safety Culture

 Training for Personal Protective Equipment

 Laboratory personnel must be trained in the selection, proper use, limitations, care, and maintenance of Personal Protective Equipment.
-It is the responsibility of the Principal Investigator to ensure laboratory staff have received the appropriate training on the selection and use of proper Personal Protective Equipment, that proper Personal Protective Equipment is available and in good condition and laboratory personnel use proper Personal Protective Equipment when working in laboratories under their supervision.
+It is the responsibility of the Principal Investigator to ensure laboratory staff have received the appropriate training on the selection and use of proper Personal Protective Equipment, that proper Personal Protective Equipment is available and in good condition and that laboratory personnel use proper Personal Protective Equipment when working in laboratories under their supervision.

 PPE should not be worn outside the lab—employees should be trained to remove all Personal Protective Equipment when they leave the lab to enter public areas.